shopwareArchive/SwagConnect/README.md

 # ToShop
 ## Dispatch
-By default any dispatch can be used with bepado.
+By default any dispatch can be used with shopware Connect.
 You might want to disable some dispatches, however.
 In order to do so, just open Settings->Shipping and edit the shipping type you want to disable.
-In the "advanced configuration" you can now uncheck "Allow with bepado".
+In the "advanced configuration" you can now uncheck "Allow with shopware Connect".

 ## Updating
-In the bepado plugin configuration, for prices, names, longDescription, shortDescription and images the update behaviour can be configured:
+In the shopware Connect plugin configuration, for prices, names, longDescription, shortDescription and images the update behaviour can be configured:

  - Always overwrite with the data from fromShop
  - Always manage by hand